coleifer/peewee/docs/peewee/api.rst

        :param bool bind_backrefs: Bind models that reference the given model with a foreign-key.

-       Create a context-manager that binds (associates) the given models with the current database for the duration of the wrapped block.
+       Create a context-manager or decorator that binds (associates) the given models with the current database for the duration of the wrapped block.

        Example: